Synched or Synced: Correct Spelling, Meaning And Usage

 📌 Remember: The issue is spelling preference, not grammar or meaning.

-Synched or Synced in Everyday Examples
+Synced and Synched in Everyday Examples

 Here is how both spellings appear in real-life writing.